-For example, a big increase in cost of goods sold will decrease gross profits and all other profits while a tax increase will only reduced net profits at the very bottom.
+For example, a big increase in the cost of goods sold will decrease gross profits and all other profits while a tax increase will only reduce net profits at the very bottom.

-Think about it, if a company’s cost of goods sold and expenses are too high than it will struggle to turn a profit.
+Think about it, if a company’s cost of goods sold and expenses are too high then it will struggle to turn a profit.